maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

 controller.params.set('filterType', 'notch'); // ❌ compile-time error
 ```

-The DSL itself is structured to preserve good literal types and avoid `any` leakage.
+The DSL itself is structured to preserve good literal types and avoid leakage.

 ---